doevelopper/rules-sdlc/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I've added tests for my code.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
+- [ ] Did a review by yourself.
+- [ ] Added proper tests to cover this PR.
+(If tests are not applicable, explain.)
+- [ ] Checked if this PR is a breaking (APIs have been changed) change.
+- [ ] Checked if this PR will _not_ introduce cross-platform inconsistent behavior.
+- [ ] Checked if this PR would require a ReadMe/Wiki update.

 ## How to test this PR?
 Describe how to best test these changes.
 Please provide a [minimal, complete and verifiable example](https://stackoverflow.com/help/mcve) if possible, you can use the follow template as a start: